Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 “The suitability standard does not require a financial advisor to make the full disclosure required under the fiduciary standard, thereby allowing an adviser to conceal situations where an advisor is providing advice which is based on the financial benefit that the advisor will receive and is knowingly recommending actions that the advisor knows are not in the customer’s best interests at all.
 This is the standard that most stockbrokers operate under,” Watkins said.

 “LPL Financial, the country’s largest independent broker-dealer, has asked the Securities and Exchange Commission (SEC) to make modifications to its proposed broker conduct standard, which one RIA advocate argues could ‘emasculate’ its requirements that brokers mitigate or eliminate their conflicts of interest,” according to one news story in an industry publication.
-That is strong language from LPL and it indicates how much money is at stake if their advisers forego their many streams of undisclosed revenues from product sales.
+That is strong language from LPL and indicates how much money is at stake if their advisers forego their many streams of undisclosed revenues from product sales.

 How 401(k) Fees Destroy Wealth